Gurdian-Wizerd/CriO_Store/README.md

 # CriO_Store
-An e-commerce website built using WordPress.
+A Woocommerce website built using WordPress.